BigSoftVideo/DOTE/logfile.md

 With DOTE v2.0 it has become much easier to send the developers an Error Report with useful information.

-One can manually submit an Error Report, usually when the user detects that some sort of error has occurred, or _DOTE_ will offer to submit an error report because it has detected an error.
+One can manually submit an Error Report, usually when the user detects that some sort of error has occurred, or _DOTE_ will automatically submit an error report because it has detected an error (a notification pops up that it has done so).

+To change the way in which error reporting works, open the [application Settings](settings.md#error-settings) from the button on the top right of the DOTE window or from the `File` menu.
+The section on

 ### Manually submit an Error Report